Impact Pro Wrestling: 2010

 "New Years Bash" started off the year, with freshly crowned IPW champion "The One" Vinny Dunn to battle IPW Australia's South Pacific Champion "The future" Nick Burns.
 The match ended in a no-contest, after rampant interference from Gary O. Davis, and both men therefore retained each of their respective titles.

 The following month at "Coastal Assault", Vinny took on "The Professional" Joseph Kinkade.
-Under the guidance from his manager Gary O. Davis, Kinkade dominated for the most of the match with the help of tag team partner Mischa Ivanoff.
+Under the guidance from his manager Gary O. Davis, Kinkade dominated for most of the match with the help of tag team partner Mischa Ivanoff.
 Peter Lane managed to somewhat even the score by taking Ivanoff out of action to the outside, and Dunn hit his finisher to retain.

 Also during this show, The women's match between JPE and Evie saw the first pinfall over the dominant JPE by Evie since her debut the year prior.

 "The One" Vinny Dunn and Jon E. King featured on Maori TV's Sports show, Hyundai Code.
 Here, Dunn and King wrestled in New Zealands first ever live match, and Dunn managed to retain over former IPW champion, Jon E. King.

 Dunn and King also featured on the after-school programme, 'The Erin Simpson Show'.

 "Extreme Measures" in April saw the crowning of the first ever IPW tag team champions, via elimination match that all tag teams in IPW would compete.
 "The Professional" Joseph Kinkade and Mischa Ivanoff were the last in the ring, squaring off against Pirate Burns and Ninja Fury.
 While Burns and Kinkade brawled to the outside, Fury hit a huge Shooting Star Press on Ivanoff.
 Pirates and Ninjas are Totally Awesome were then crowned the first ever tag team champions in IPW history.

 IPW's Fallout saw Ninja Liam Fury team up with 'Wrestlings Most Wanted' in the absence of Pirate Burns, in order to defend the IPW Tag Team belts against Saint Chaos.
 Brian Saint James and Curt Chaos were crowned the new IPW Tag champs that night.